top of page

 Use of 1080 and strychnine is restricted by law and confined to certain areas of the state.
 Before using 1080 or strychnine you need to complete appropriate training, ensure you comply with relevant Acts, Regulations and Legislation, and must apply for and obtain the appropriate permit(s) to purchase these chemicals.

-PRBG Executive Officer assists landholders to apply for an maintain a valid RCP, please contact to discuss.
+PRBG Executive Officer assists landholders to apply for and maintain a valid RCP, please contact to discuss.

 WILD DOGS